 Location: Directly opposite the terminals, ground floor of the multi-storey car park

-Edinburgh Airport lies around 10km west of the city centre and is a small but pleasant airport - winning Second Best Airport in Europe in the Airport Service Quality Awards by Airports Council International in 2011.
+Edinburgh Airport lies around 10km west of the city centre and is a small but pleasant airport.
 There have, however, been reports of difficulties and queues going through security, so allow plenty of time.

 It has one terminal building on two levels:

-There's only a Costa café and a Starbucks landside, but plenty more eating options airside, so it's best to check in before grabbing a bite.
+There's only a Costa café and a Starbucks before security, but plenty more eating options after security, so it's best to check in before grabbing a bite.
 The same goes for shopping, there's a lot more choice after security.
 However the landside M&S Simply Food shop is a good place if you want to buy something cheap yet good quality to eat once you're through security.

 The Edinburgh Castle, with its rich history and fantastic views of the city, is well worth a visit.
 You can get there in 30-45 minutes using any mode of transport.
 Explore the castle on your own or take a guided tour.
 Tickets cost GBP 16 on the door, but you can avoid the queues by pre-booking online.

 You can deposit your luggage in a safe storage faciltiy on the ground floor of the UK Arrivals area.
-The facility is open from 6am to 10pm every day.
-Luggage storage costs £7.50 per day.
+The facility is open from 6:00 -22:00 daily.
+Luggage storage costs GBP 7.50 per day.